Dating Profile

 3. I find that this is a good proxy for a set of ineffable values that matter to me in a partner.

 I want my partner to be my partner.
-While this main seem tautological, it's important to me that our relationship is a partnership where together we are greater than we are individually.
+While this may seem tautological, it's important to me that our relationship is a partnership where together we are greater than we are individually.
 We should contribute different things to the relationship, and support each other in our individual endeavors.
 We are a team — my success is your success, and vice versa.
 Instead of allowing adversity or conflict to come between us, we approach everything that comes up as us against the problem.

 About Us